arestivo/slides/markdown/php.md

 $stmt->execute(array($name, $address));
 ```

-Values are bound to each question mark in order.
+Values are bound to each question mark by their order.

 ---